Overview

 Professional & Community Involvement

-• Dallas Hispanic Bar Association - Board of Directors; Judicial Diversity Committee, Co-Chair
+• Dallas Hispanic Bar Association, Immediate Past President and Chair of the Judicial Diversity Committee

 Languages